Several people have asked me about them. So here a compilation of all the gadgets (& accessories) I bring to our outings and additional options.

 Main recommendation if you buy it.
 Be extra careful with the battery/SD card gate.
 Even if it has a double secure locking I have seen too many partly open and destroy the camera with sea water… Putting duct tape or similar above is highly recommended.

 GoPro and alike action cameras are great for video.
 I continue using a really old model (Garmin Black 4 vs 10 that is to be sold in October) when we are going to really choppy coasteering outings.
 Newer models are a lot more stable and full of features.
 Tyler’s videos (example above) were recorded with a GoPro 360.
-It is really easy to use (unlike other similar cameras), allows very creative angles and editing.
+It is really easy to use (unlike other similar cameras) and allows very creative angles and editing.
 Under the water so far not working great though.
 And even if all these action cameras are able to take pictures their quality tends to be significantly worse than the phone or the aforementioned Olympus.

 Whatever you use, to avoid water droplets spoiling your pics and videos remember to wipe & lick regularly.